 Decrease in price

 Businesses are currently unable to use their tax credit payments.
-For instance, CST Paid was becoming cost, traders could not claim credits for excise duty or service tax, service providers could not claim credits for VAT, and different cesses, such as SBC, were driving up costs for enterprises.
+For instance, CST paid was becoming costly; traders could not claim credits for excise duty or service tax, service providers could not claim credits for VAT, and different cesses, such as SBC, were driving up costs for enterprises.
 All of these cascading taxes would be significantly reduced with the introduction of GST, and as a result, the cost of goods and services should continue to decrease.
-The costs of products and services can also decrease if interactions are correctly organised and the advantage gained is effectively distributed at all levels.
+The costs of products and services can also decrease if interactions are correctly organized and the advantage gained is effectively distributed at all levels.
 This is in addition to tax reductions.
 This is a benefit for the business.

 Disadvantages of GST